Not a Member? Get access to HR news and resources that you can trust.

-Old-fashioned mentorship has transformed Nomad Communications Solutions in Kalispell, Mont., a fast-growing company that builds disaster-response trailers equipped with high-tech communications systems, according to Ronda Gress-Wakefield, SHRM-SCP, the organization’s HR manager.
+Old-fashioned mentorship has transformed NW MT HR Solutions, LLC in Kalispell, Mont., a fast-growing company that builds disaster-response trailers equipped with high-tech communications systems, according to Ronda Gress-Wakefield, SHRM-SCP, the organization’s HR manager.
 When Gress-Wakefield started there three and half years ago, the 55-person company suffered from high turnover due to ineffective training.
-Today, each task in the manufacturing process—from installing thvehicle’s doors to adding the wiring—is owned by a team expert who breaks everything down into terms so simple that “even the HR lady can understand it,” she says with a laugh.
+Today, each task in the manufacturing process—from installing the vehicle’s doors to adding the wiring—is owned by a team expert who breaks everything down into terms so simple that “even the HR lady can understand it,” she says with a laugh.

 [SHRM members' only toolkit: Developing Employees]

 That expert then stands side by side with every new employee for two weeks, explaining the technical work.
 And the trainers aren’t just reciting from some rote script while the new hires zone out—they’re tailoring the educational experience to each employee, repeating sections that seem confusing, and asking questions as the lesson unfolds to test comprehension and retention.